La Jolla High School: Assessment and testing

 The most recent testing data is available on the California Department of Education website.
 The CST Standards Assessment and Reporting system was phased out in the 2014–15 school year and replaced with the new California Assessment of Student Performance and Progress (CAASP).
 The CAASPs are summative assessments for all 11th graders in English Language Arts and Mathematics to measure their achievement in the Common Core State Standards (CCSS).
 On La Jolla's 2018 performance on the CA School Dashboard, LJHS 11th graders scored 78.6 above the standard for Math and English Language arts, a 21.8 point increase from 2017.

 A more comprehensive breakdown of testing statistics related to English Language Learners, students receiving SpED services, socioeconomically disadvantaged students, and other subgroups can be found on the Mid-Cycle Review WASC document published on the LJHS website.

 Academics

 All LJHS classes have a hard cap of 36 students per class.
 However, certain AP courses and other classes are filled above capacity.

-The school offers a breadth of courses at a variety of academic levels.
-These include: